 Founded in 2005, The West Coast League is a summer wood bat league for college-eligible student-athletes, based in the beautiful Pacific Northwest.
 It emphasizes accelerating prospect development, increasing player exposure, and bettering its member communities.
 This is established through providing quality leadership, best-in-class competition, and affordable entertainment in an environment that fosters organization, professionalism, and competition.

-Expansion in Kamloops, Nanaimo and Edmonton for the upcoming season increases the league total to 15 teams in B.C., Alberta, Oregon and Washington.
+Expansion in Kamloops, Nanaimo and Edmonton and Springfield, OR for the 2022 season increases the league total to 16 teams in B.C., Alberta, Oregon and Washington.

 For more information, visit westcoastleague.com.

 As of the 2020 season, 91 former WCL players have gone on to play in the MLB.

 42 WCL alumni played in the MLB during the shortened 2020 season, including eight who made their debut.

 - 2020 AL Cy Young Award winner – Shane Bieber (Cowlitz Black Bears, 2014)